marczz/mzlinux_pages/development/python/python_libraries.md

 [and here](https://news.ycombinator.com/item?id=8158976)

 -   [Pyp](https://github.com/hauntsaninja/pyp) (BSD License)
-    _active ib 2020_.
+    _active ib 2023_.
     based on the old _Pyed Piper_ no more developped since 2012.
 -   [Pyped](http://github.com/ksamuel/Pyped)
-    command that pipes data from bash to Python, and vice-versa  In _pypi_, _2014_.
+    command that pipes data from bash to Python, and vice-versa  In _pypi_, _2015_.
 -   [pythonpy](https://github.com/Russell91/pythonpy) (MIT License)
-    In _pypi_ and _Debian_, _active in 2016, but no longer
+    In _pypi_ and _Debian_, _last release in 2016, no longer available in GitHub_.
-    available in GitHub in 2020_.

     This [thread in _python-ideas_
     ](https://mail.python.org/pipermail/python-ideas/2015-January/030837.html)
     give some evaluation / criticisms to the concepts of *pythonpy*, the end of the thread compare it with _spy_.

     -   [pythonpy-clone](https://github.com/iomintz/pythonpy-clone)
         ([blueoakcouncil Licence](https://blueoakcouncil.org/license/1.0.0))
         is a rewrite of pythonpy using AST manipulations instead of regex.
-        _This project had commit only during one 2019 month, as far as jully 2020_.
+        _This project had commit only during one 2019 month, as far as  2023_.
 -   [pyin](https://github.com/geowurster/pyin) (BSD License)
     aimed at replacing sed.
-In _pypi_, _active in 2019_.
+In _pypi_, _last commit in 2019_.
 -   [spy](https://github.com/edk0/spy) (WFTPL)
     derived from pythonpy and pyp.
-Only python3, In _pypi_ with name _spy-cli_,_active in 2020_.
+Only python3, In _pypi_ with name _spy-cli_,_active in 2022_.
 -   [pit](https://github.com/samzhang111/pit)
     Or Python as a stream filter, python3 _2015_.
 -   [pype](https://github.com/ircflagship2/pype)